rajkumarraibis/RajStudy/AI/MachineLearning/4 MLOps.md

 ### **Topic**: "MLOps Best Practices for Scaling Machine Learning in Production"

-**Why This Topic?**
-- **Current Ambitions**: You're new to Machine Learning and preparing for interviews, so understanding how to operationalize ML models will provide a solid foundation.
-- **Industry Trends**: As a Senior Data Engineer, expertise in MLOps bridges the gap between engineering and machine learning, making you a stronger candidate for future roles.
-- **Relevance to Your Role**: Your experience in cloud technologies like AWS and GCP aligns well with MLOps practices, which often involve these platforms.
-- **Interview Edge**: Knowledge of MLOps demonstrates a practical understanding of deploying and monitoring ML models, which is highly valued.

 # Table of Contents:
 1. **Introduction to MLOps**:
    - [What is MLOps ?](#what-is-mlops-)